 Although there are many bars available on the market, not all are created equal.
 When opting for a bar it is important to consider the list of ingredients and choose bars with all-natural ingredients and no added sugars.
 You can also make your own at home, like my No-Bake Granola Bars, but my personal favourite brands are RXBAR, Bounce Energy Balls, Kind Bar and Larabar and, at least one, can easily be found at most airports.

 Although kale chips can be made at home, they are now so many flavours available in stores it’s not always worth the effort.
 Kale chips make a great alternative to regular potato chips because they have limited ingredients, and can technically be considered a serving of leafy greens (although I would suggest that is a bit of a stretch).
 Kaley’s, Solar Raw and Rhythm Foods are some of the most commonly found on the market.

-Little deli meat roll-ups not only look cute, but are satisfying to boot!
-They can easily me made ahead of time with a little squeeze of your favourite mustard or spread to add flavour.
-When it comes to deli meats look for all natural versions with limited added sodium and sugar.
+Little deli meat roll-ups not only look cute but are satisfying to boot!
+They can easily be made ahead of time with a little squeeze of your favourite mustard or spread to add flavour.
+When it comes to deli meats look for all-natural versions with limited added sodium and sugar.
 If you are feeling ultra lazy or pinched for time, just bring a pack of deli meat and eat it on its own.